Breach of Real Estate Contract Attorney – Orange County CA

 Mr. Fahlen is a Real Estate Attorney & a Real Estate Broker

-Attorney Fahlen is an Orange County Real Estate Lawyer —and— a Real Estate Broker which brings him the perspectives of Brokers, Agents and Escrow officers in addition to developers, partners, investors, buyers, and sellers in simple or complex real estate deals.
+Attorney Fahlen is an Orange County Real Estate Lawyer and a licensed California Real Estate Broker (CA BRE #00515565) which brings him the perspectives of Brokers, Agents and Escrow officers in addition to developers, partners, investors, buyers, and sellers in simple or complex real estate deals.
 Because Edwin is a licensed and active Broker and Realtor®, all real estate matters are reviewed from two points of view: Real Estate Development Attorney and Real Estate Broker.

 Edwin Fahlen’s legal and real estate experience including his multiple state licenses and affiliations with Realtors® and MLS boards allow him to provide his clients sophisticated and practical advice and solutions for their real estate purchases, disputes and litigation.
 The typical real estate dispute usually involves a combination of legal, financial and real estate purchase, sale or marketing issues.
 As an Orange County Real Estate expert, Mr. Fahlen is in a unique position to provide his clients practical and cost-effective advice.